 Sexually Transmitted Enteric Infections

 Various pathogens—bacterial ( Shigella, Campylobacter, or Salmonella), viral (hepatitis A, B, and C viruses), and parasitic ( Giardia sp or amebae)—are transmitted via sexual practices, especially those that can involve fecal-oral contamination.
 In order of decreasing risk, these practices are oral-rectal, anal-genital, oral-genital, and genital-genital intercourse.

-Although some of the above pathogens may cause proctitis, they usually cause infection higher in the intestinal tract; symptoms include diarrhea, fever, bloating, nausea, and abdominal pain.
-Multiple infections are frequent, especially in people with many sex partners.
-Most of these pathogens can cause infections without symptoms; asymptomatic infections are the rule with Entamoeba dispar, which commonly occurs in homosexual men and was previously known as nonpathogenic Entamoeba histolytica.
-For diagnosis and treatment of these infections, see elsewhere in The Manual.
+Although some of the above bacterial and parasitic pathogens may cause proctitis, they usually cause infection higher in the intestinal tract; symptoms include diarrhea, fever, bloating, nausea, and abdominal pain.
+Multiple infections are frequent, especially in people who have many sex partners and who engage in sexual practices that lead to direct or indirect oral-rectal contact.
+Most of these pathogens can cause infections without symptoms; asymptomatic infection is the rule with Entamoeba dispar (formerly, nonpathogenic Entamoeba histolytica), which commonly occurs in homosexual men.
+For diagnosis and treatment of these infections, see elsewhere in T he M anual .